hari5827/AskQuery-Genai/README.md

 AskQuery – AI Document Assistant using RAG

-AskQuery is an AI-powered document assistant that enables users to upload PDFs and interact with them using Retrieval-Augmented Generation (RAG).
-It combines semantic search, vector embeddings, and LLMs to provide context-aware answers while maintaining chat history and secure authentication.
+AskQuery is a full-stack AI-powered document assistant that allows users to upload PDF documents and interact with them using Retrieval-Augmented Generation (RAG).
+The application combines semantic search, vector embeddings, large language models, and internet search to generate accurate, context-aware responses while maintaining secure authentication and persistent chat history

 <div align="center">